Fellowship of the NZPsS is an honour that can be conferred upon Full Members.

 Awarded to a Member/Fellow of the Society who is deemed to have made a notably significant contribution in the Aotearoa New Zealand context, to the development or enhancement of clinical psychology.
 The award is offered every 4 years.
 Ballin Award

 Applying for NZPsS scholarships

 The NZPsS offers two scholarships annually- the Karahipi Tumuaki – President’s scholarship and the Postgraduate Psychology Student Social Justice Research Scholarship.

 The Society offers the Karahipi Tumuaki President’s Scholarship which recognises research that is Māori centred and of value to the Māori community.
 The Scholarship is valued at $5000 plus one year’s free membership of the Society.
 If the recipient is a Full Member of the Society, the subscription fee will be waived for one year.
-If the recipient is not a member, they will receive a year’s free subscribership to the Society.
+If the recipient is not a member, they will receive a year’s free subscribership for their first year of full membership after being a student.
 This scholarship is offered each year.

 The postgraduate student social justice research scholarship was established in 2017 to support the research of NZPsS student subscribers in the area of social justice.